oda-hub/renku-graph-vis/README.md

 # renku-graph-vis plugin

-This Renku plugin offers an interactive visual representation of the project Knowledge Graph.
-Users can access the visualization through a CLI command, making it easy to generate graphical representations in different ways.
-Additionally, the graph can be explored during an interactive Renku session, ensuring a live overview of the project's development.
+This Renku plugin offers a visual representation of the project Knowledge Graph.
+Users can access the visualization through a CLI command, as well as during an interactive Renku session.
+The plugin allows users to have a live overview of the project's development through the Knowledge Graph.

-Furthermore, users have the option to enrich the graph with an ontology, which enhances the understanding of individual components by identifying their specific types, enabling also the users in gaining a better understanding of the interconnections within the Knowledge Graph.
+Additionally, the plugin provides an option for users to enrich the graph with an ontology.
+By doing so, the plugin can identify specific types of individual components, thus enhancing the understanding of those.
+This enrichment allows users to gain a better understanding of the interconnections within the Knowledge Graph.

 ## Graphical visualization of the graph